Skip to main content

 Radon treatment

-The study shows that radon therapy strengthens the antioxidant system and improves immune activity in degenerative diseases.
+The study shows that radon therapy boosts antioxidants, inhibits inflammation, regulates the immune system and improves metabolic markers.

 Healing & thermal therapy